Can STD Be Cured

 - Genital herpes – Genital herpes cause lesions on or near the genitals which are typically caused by the HSV-2 strain of the virus, but can be caused by HSV-1.
 Herpes goes through unpredictable active and inactive phases.
 Even when the virus is inactive it can still be spread.

-- HIV/AIDS (Human Immunodeficiency Virus and Acquired Immune Deficiency Syndrome) – HIV, which becomes AIDS if left untreated, if a chronic infection that attacks the immune system.
+- HIV/AIDS (Human Immunodeficiency Virus and Acquired Immune Deficiency Syndrome) – HIV, which becomes AIDS if left untreated, if a chronic infection attacks the immune system.
 HIV makes it very difficult to fight off other illnesses and infections, but those diagnosed can be treated with antiretroviral therapy to keep their viral load (Amount of copies of the virus) low and still live a long life.

 - Chronic Hepatitis B (HBV) – Chronic Hepatitis occurs after the initial acute phase of Hepatitis B. Chronic hepatitis results after approximately six months of having the virus and lasts for the rest of an individual’s life.
 Symptoms can occur anytime, even decades later.
-Many end up with chronic infection or liver disease– 20 percent die as a result of chronic infection.
+Many end up with a chronic infection or liver disease– 20 percent die as a result of chronic infection.

 No matter what type of STD you may be worried about, it is important to get tested to know what you are dealing with (if anything) and to seek the appropriate treatment.
 Treatments, like antibiotics, can cure some sexually transmitted diseases, while others can keep the disease from worsening.
-At STDcheck.com, our physicians are able to prescribe the necessary antibiotics to treat and cure the sexually transmitted infections that are caused by bacteria.
+At STDcheck.com, our physicians are able to prescribe the necessary antibiotics to treat and cure sexually transmitted infections that are caused by bacteria.